mixelpixx/gRPC-MCP-SDK/README.md

 ### Related Projects

 - [Model Context Protocol](https://modelcontextprotocol.io/) - Official MCP specification
+- [Agent-to-Agent Protocol](https://github.com/google-a2a/A2A) - Google's A2A specification
 - [FastMCP](https://github.com/modelcontextprotocol/python-sdk) - Official Python SDK
 - [MCP Servers](https://github.com/modelcontextprotocol/servers) - Reference implementations

 ### Why We Built This

-The MCP ecosystem needed a high-performance, production-ready SDK.
-Community discussions (like [GitHub #283](https://github.com/orgs/modelcontextprotocol/discussions/283)) highlighted the need for gRPC transport.
-We built gRPC MCP SDK to fill this gap.
+The MCP ecosystem needed a high-performance, production-ready SDK with multi-agent capabilities.
+Community discussions highlighted the need for gRPC transport and agent interoperability.
+We built gRPC MCP SDK to bridge the MCP and A2A ecosystems, providing the best of both worlds.

 ### Success Stories